WWLDS/Workout_randomiser/README.md

 So have a function that runs over every body part and randomises, then does it for accessory, cable type, etc.
 Then email it out.
 After that I will make it more specific to the day?

+07JUNE2022
+To do:
+Create fun to loop through and slice 3 from each column.
+And one from the others.
+Work out how to do this.